Ammatias/cheat-sheets/README.md

-# Ammatias `Homelab`
+# Ammatias `Cheat-sheets`

 **Hey, there!**

-This Repository **Cheat-sheets** contains all my homelab documentation files.
-Here you'll find notes, setups, and configurations for infrastructure, applications, networking, and more.
+This Repository **Cheat-sheets** is my personal knowledge-base.
+Here you'll find code-snippets, technical documentation, and command reference for various tools, and technologies.

 > :warning: Be aware, products can change over time.
 I do my best to keep up with the latest changes and releases, but please understand that this won’t always be the case.